 For students that are not native English language speakers there is an expectation of continued improvement in comprehension, written, and spoken language skills throughout the MFA program.
 Language assessment at the point of admissions is considered only adequate for entry to the program.
-All Students who are not fully able to participate in the English language spoken and written requirements of the program will be required to participate in mandatory English language programs offered by the Learning Center.
+All students who are not fully able to participate in the English language spoken and written requirements of the program will be required to participate in an approved English language tutoring and learning program, at the student's expense.
 Students who are not able to improve their language skills to an acceptable level will be asked to leave the program for a period of time to improve their skills.
 The decision will be made following a formal review and assessment by the MFA Committee.